 Date: 1900 ca.

-Description: Engineering photograph of an experimental Farmall tractor with "new Bosch (no battery) lighting system."
+Description: Engineering photograph of an experimental, redesigned Farmall tractor with 4 1/4" x 5" engine.

 Description: Fire insurance map showing the grounds and buildings of the McCormick Reaper Works, a factory operated by the McCormick Harvesting Machine Company.

 Date: 1965 ca.